 The data is available at the bottom of the page.

 The value of the indicator is calculated as “the percentage of the total value of key commercial sea fish stocks where the total allowable catch (TAC) limit is consistent with scientific advice”.
-The target for this indicator is 70% by 2016.
+The target for this indicator was 70% by 2016.

 The key commercial stocks included in the calculation are: North Sea Herring, West of Scotland Herring, Atlanto-Scandic Herring, North Sea Cod, West of Scotland Cod, North Sea Haddock, West of Scotland Haddock, Rockall Haddock, North Sea Monkfish, West of Scotland Monkfish, North Sea Nephrops, West of Scotland Nephrops and North-East Atlantic Mackerel.